DataDog/hiring-engineers/answers.md

 ```
 Each widget consists of `definition` object.
 That object contains `type`, `requests`, `title` properties.

-`type` obvioulsy specifies type of the widget
+`type` obviously specifies type of the widget

 `requests` specifies what kind of data is going to be displayed in the widget.
-For example for the task to visualize "any metric from the Integration on your Database with the anomaly function applied" I decided to select MySQL performace cpu time metric with `Basic` [anomaly detection algorithm](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) and value of 2 bounds (standard deviations for the algorithm).
+For example for the task to visualize "any metric from the Integration on your Database with the anomaly function applied" I decided to select MySQL performance cpu time metric with `Basic` [anomaly detection algorithm](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) and value of 2 bounds (standard deviations for the algorithm).

-For custom metric with the rollup function applied to sum up all the points for the past hour into one bucket I used instractions from [here](https://docs.datadoghq.com/dashboards/functions/rollup/) on how `rollup` function works and how to to use it in the request.
+For custom metric with the rollup function applied to sum up all the points for the past hour into one bucket I used instructions from [here](https://docs.datadoghq.com/dashboards/functions/rollup/) on how `rollup` function works and how to to use it in the request.
 I used rollup function with sum and 3600 arguments since I needed to sump all the points for the past hour or 3600 seconds.

 `title` sets the title of the widget.